isabelfulcher/frontdoorpiie/README.md

-A package for estimation and inference of the Population Intervention Indirect Effect (PIIE) using the four estimators described in Fulcher et. al (2017).
+A package for estimation and inference of the Population Intervention Indirect Effect (PIIE) using the four estimators described in Fulcher et al. (2017).

 ## Installation